BUU44630 Economic Policy and Business History

 - A. Bielenberg and R. Ryan (2013) An Economic History of Ireland Since Independence

-Sixty five percent of the course mark will be awarded for the major research project and the remaining 35 percent will be awarded for in-class tests at the end of each teaching term and for minor submissions required throughout the academic year.
-(The major research project will be due for submission at the end of the teaching year, circa 25 April 2021, which will leave students free from that time to focus their full attention on their other courses).
+Sixty five percent of the course mark will be awarded for the major research project and the remaining 30 percent will be awarded for in-class tests at the end of each teaching term, with 5% for the submission of a visual aid.
+(The major research project will be due for submission at the end of the teaching year, circa 25 April 2022, which will leave students free from that time to focus their full attention on their other courses).
+Guidance on grading approach for the research project will be provided to students during the Module.